Skip to content

 International transfers

 Parts of our operations, and much of the infrastructure we use to run our business, are based in the United States (“USA”).
-This means that in order to run our business and provide Digital Science, personal data may be transferred to the USA, as well as to other locations where our affiliates and service providers are based.
+This means that in order to run our business and provide the Digital Science Resources, personal data may be transferred to the USA, as well as to other locations where our affiliates and service providers are based.
 Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data, which in the case of personal data originating from the UK or the European Economic Area (EEA) shall involve implementing at least one of the following safeguards:

 • making sure the destination country has been deemed to provide an adequate level of protection for personal data;